inverno-io/inverno-mods/inverno-http-server/README.md

 ## Configuration

 The first thing we might want to do is to create a configuration in the *app_http* module for easy *http-server* module setup.
-The HTTP server configuration is actually done in the `BootConfiguration` defined in the *boot* module for low level network configuration and `HttpServerConfiguration` in the *http-server* module configuration for the HTTP server itself.
+The HTTP server configuration is actually done in the `BootConfiguration` defined in the *boot* module for low level network configuration and in `HttpServerConfiguration` defined in the *http-server* module for the HTTP server itself.

 The following configuration can then be created in the *app_http* module: